 India’s population has varying levels of digital literacy, requiring privacy interfaces and communications that accommodate different levels of technical sophistication and online experience.

-Design privacy controls and communications that are accessible to users with basic digital skills while providing advanced options for more sophisticated users.
+Design privacy controls and communications that are accessible to users with basic digital skills while providing advanced options for more sophisticated users, using GDPR compliance dashboards for monitoring and reporting as a model for presenting complex privacy information in an understandable way.

 Cultural Privacy Expectations: